chrsigg/nsprcomp/README.md

 variance of the PC.
 Finally, because EM is a local optimizer, random restarts are employed to (hopefully) avoid bad local minima.
-The same iterative procedure (without the non-negativity constraint) was later also proposed by Journee et al. (2010), although the motivation and derivation is different.
+The same iterative procedure (without the non-negativity constraint) was later also proposed by Journee et al. (2010).

 The `nsprcomp` algorithm computes one PC after the other.
 Because constrained PAs no longer correspond to true eigenvectors of the